localstack/localstack.github.io/content/blog/2022-03-07-hot-swapping-python-lambda-functions-using-localstack/index.md

     }
 ```

-You can see that we have defined a `lambda_handler`, the function which is executed by the Lambda service every time a particular event occurs.
+You can see that we have defined a `lambda_handler`, the function which is executed by the Lambda service every time a trigger event occurs.
 It takes two arguments: `event` and `context`.
 The `event` argument is the input data that contains detailed information about the event that triggered the execution, while the `context` argument contains methods and properties that provide information about the invocation.
 Lambda is an event-driven service, which implies that every Lambda execution happens when it is triggered by another AWS service.

 While deploying it on AWS, you would need to specify the handler (`lambda_handler` in our case), which will serve as the entry point for the Lambda function.
 Second, we would choose a runtime environment (Python in our case), which is the language that the Lambda function will run in.
 Finally, a trigger is configured and you can save the code to AWS Lambda and then test the function.
 You will get the following output: